InfernalWAVE/GD_MAXINE/readme.md

 the expression coefficients are then mapped to blendshapes in an XRFaceTracker. this XRFaceTracker is used by an XRFaceModifier to set the blendshapes on the mesh

 # CREDITS:
+This software is released under the MIT License.
 See LICENSE files for information on permissions.

 This software contains source code provided by NVIDIA Corporation.